-With the release of the Xbox Series X, many gamers haven’t had a chance to brief themselves on what games the Xbox Series X currently has available at launch and beyond.
-Therefore, below we have curated a comprehensive list of the best Xbox Series X games.
+With the release of the Xbox Series X, comes a plethora of games to choose from.
+However, many gamers haven’t had a chance to brief themselves on what games the Xbox Series X currently has available to play.
+Therefore, below we have curated a comprehensive list of the best Xbox Series X games you can play now.
 These are also the best games for the Xbox Series S, which is the cheaper version of the two consoles.

 The list is meant to be a resource for those looking for the top Xbox Series X and Series S games.
 Therefore, it will be updated frequently as more games are released for the latest gen Xbox consoles.